physrisk/website-source/pages/students.md

 **Internships:** 7

 * During **the spring of 2020** Giedrius Pakalka, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "The joint model of kinetic wealth exchange and investment".
-The student was supported by dr. Vygintas Gontis.
+The student was supervised by dr. Vygintas Gontis.
 * During **the autumn of 2019** Giedrius Pakalka, fourth year student at Vilnius University Faculty of Physics, undertook professional internship and prepared working paper "Modeling wealth distribution using kinetic exchange models".
 The student was supervised by dr. Vygintas Gontis.
 * During **the spring of 2019** Ignas Kazakevičius, sixth year student at Vilnius University Faculty of Physics, wrote a master thesis "First